apiologist/honeybee/README.md

 # Disclaimer
-Honeybee is currently in a very early stage.
+Honeybee is currently in a development stage.
 Use in production environments is not advised.
 Report any issues to the [IssueTracker](https://github.com/apiologist/honeybee/)

 # What is Honeybee?
-Honeybee is a router intended for RESTful APIs.
+Honeybee is a router intended for APIs.
 It's built on [Plug](https://hexdocs.pm/plug/readme.html).

 Honeybee's key features include:
  - Feature rich routing.
  - Strong compile time validation.
  - Detailed, descriptive errors.
- - Extreme speed.
+ - Performance.
- - Superior compile time performance.
  - Easy, DRY syntax.
  - Minimum bloat.
  - Unopinionated.